lemerchand/lemerchand/README.md

-## MIDI Selection Tool v.75b*
+## MIDI Selection Tool v.85b

 **NEW!**
+		- Set the selection parameters by selected notes
-		- Toggle "Selection" to exclude notes outside of time selection
+		- Right-click "Select" to restrict selected notes to  time selection
 		- Better handling of velocity slider
 		- Ctrl+LC on a toggle button to exclusive-select it
-		- Script acts on currently focused midi window
+		- Script can act on any focused midi editor window

+**Description:**
-Select any note within a take or time selection based on a number of parameters including:
+Selects only midi notes in a take or time selection based user parameters including:

 		- Note Range
 		- Pitch
-		- Velocity
+		- Min/Max Velocity
-		- Beat position in 16th notes
+		- Beat position in 16th notes (sorry--no odd time signatures)

 **Cool Features:**

-		- Right-click anything to reset just THAT section
+		- Right-click toggle buttons to reset that section to default
 		- Right-click 'Clear' button for global reset
 		- 'A,' 'B,' and 'C' buttons load beat presets
 			    - Modifications to a preset persist until global reset or script closes